-Are you the kind of person who leaves making new business connections largely to chance?
+Are you someone who leaves making new business connections largely to chance?
 Don't sell yourself short.
-Learn how to network & build your practice!
+Learn how to network & grow your practice!

+Networking is not something that comes naturally to many people, but it’s a necessary part of running and growing a small business, and CPA practices are no exception.
 If you’re the kind of person who leaves making new business connections largely to chance, you’re selling yourself short.
 By doing a little strategic planning as you would with any marketing effort, you’ll find your networking can yield much more fruitful connections that will greatly enhance your accounting practice.

 One of the main things to realize about networking is that results don’t happen overnight.
 Stay realistic and expect that any significant business goal is going to take at least a few months to accomplish.
 Set yourself two main goals that you want to reach in the next 3 to 6 months, along with two secondary goals for the next 6 to 12 months.